catetrai/obsidian-audio-player/README.md

 [[My Page#^block-id|01:23.045]]
 ```

+Note that jumping to timestamp via link only works in View mode, not in live preview editing.

 ### Display moodbar

 The [Moodbar](https://en.wikipedia.org/wiki/Moodbar) is a great visual aid to find at a glance the different sections of a song, nicely complementing your manual annotations.
 [See here an example of how to generate a moodbar](https://www.hackitu.de/pymood/).